 Then she’d mix in the milk and I’d measure out the currents from a brown paper bag (because they were sold loose, by weight, in those days) and we’d get on to my favourite bit – the rolling out.

-I’m sure I rolled them too thin ‘but mummy if I roll them thinner we’ll get more out‘ and handled the dough far too much.
-And they probably turned out more like crispy current biscuits than light, fluffy scones.
+I’m sure I rolled them out too thinly ‘but mummy if I roll them thinner we’ll get more out‘ and handled the dough far too much.
+And they probably turned out more like crispy currant biscuits than light, fluffy scones.
 But I do remember the sense of achievement when they were removed from the oven and I could see the results of what I’d made.
-I think the fact that I was allowed to make a ‘scone man’ out of the trimmings, with currents for eyes and buttons, added to the enjoyment.
+I think the fact that I was allowed to make a ‘scone man’ out of the trimmings, with currants for eyes and buttons, added to the enjoyment.

 These days though, my technique has improved somewhat.
 My homemade scones are gently pressed out, rather than being vigourously attacked with a rolling pin.
 The dough is handled as little as possible and left much thicker, to give the scones a fair chance of rising.
 And my trimmings are carefully pressed back together to form a final delicious scone 🙂 (albeit a bit lopsided).

 You only need 4 main ingredients to make your own scones at home.
 See the printable recipe card at the end of this post for exact measurements and instructions.

 Flour -you will need self-raising flour.
 If you don’t have self-raising flour you can make your own.
 Just add 1 teaspoon of baking powder to each cup (140g) of all-purpose or plain flour.

 Butter – you can get away with using brick margarine instead, but butter gives a much better flavour.